-- a) Electrovaya in previous years invested \$115 in a private unrelated company.
+- a) The Company in the previous years leased 11,800 square feet at an annual rental amount of \$80 at its Hanna Avenue premises in Toronto, Ontario, from a company owned by its controlling shareholders.
+On May 1, 2005, the Company vacated the premises and moved into the Company's existing facilities in Mississauga.
+All the Company's divisions are now located at 2645 Royal Windsor Drive, Mississauga, Ontario. - b) Electrovaya in previous years invested \$115 in a private unrelated company.
 In return for its investment, the Company received 6% of the Class A and 21% of the Class B shares of this private company.
-Additionally, during the previous years, Electrovaya had provided research and development services totaling \$153 to this private company, and received an additional 30% of the outstanding non-voting, participating Class B shares as consideration for the services rendered.
-The Class B shares were convertible into Class A voting, participating shares in the event the private company became registered on a stock exchange.
-During the previous years, Electrovaya provided a \$38 loan and space at no additional charge to the private company to assist with the operation of a pilot plant, resulting in the potential for Electrovaya to exert significant influence over the activities of the private company.
-The private company was owned by arm's length private investors and had not yet reached commercial levels of production.
-The private company was seeking additional funding and, in the event these efforts were unsuccessful, would have not been a going concern.
-As a result, the original investment, additional shares and loan were valued at NIL as at September 30, 2005.
-On April 24, 2006, the Company sold its class A and B shares of the private company to a third party and recorded a gain of \$887 on its sale. - b) In August 2005, the Company purchased all of the issued and outstanding shares of 1020204 Ontario Limited ("102") from its two principal shareholders, Dr. Sankar Das Gupta, who is a director and officer of the Company and Dr. James Jacobs who was an officer of the Company.
+Additionally, during the previous years, Electrovaya has provided research and development services totaling \$153 to this private company, and received an additional 30% of the outstanding non-voting, participating Class B shares as consideration for the services rendered.
+The Class B shares are convertible into Class A voting, participating shares in the event the private company becomes registered on a stock exchange.
+During the previous years, Electrovaya provided a \$38 loan and space at no additional charge to the company to assist with the operation of a pilot plant, resulting in the potential for Electrovaya to exert significant influence over the activities of the private company.
+The private company is owned by arm's length private investors and has not yet reached commercial levels of production.
+The private company is currently seeking additional funding and, in the event these efforts are unsuccessful, may not be a going concern.
+As a result, the original investment, additional shares and loan were valued at NIL as at March 31, 2006 and March 31, 2005.
+Subsequent to the quarter ending March 31, 2006, the Company sold its class A and B shares of the private company to a third party for \$870. - c) In August 2005, the Company purchased all of the issued and outstanding shares of 1020204 Ontario Limited ("102") from its two principal shareholders, Dr. Sankar Das Gupta, who is a director and officer of the Company and Dr. James Jacobs who is an officer of the Company.
 Electrovaya Inc. then transferred all of its shares in Electrovaya Corp. to 102 in exchange for shares of 102.
 102 and Electrovaya Corp. then completed a statutory vertical amalgamation and continued as Electrovaya Corp. (the "amalgamation transaction").